 Prof. dr. Stef van Buuren (Netherlands Organization for Applied Scientific Research (TNO) and Utrecht University), dr. Gerko Vink (Utrecht University)

-Three days (09.00 – 17.00 hrs.)
+Four days (09.00 to 17.00 hrs).

-Tuition fee for PhD students from the Faculty of Social and Behavioural Sciences from Utrecht University will be funded by the Graduate School of Social and Behavioural Sciences.
+Tuition fee for PhD students from the Faculty of Social and Behavioural Sciences at Utrecht University will be funded by the Graduate School of Social and Behavioural Sciences.

-Irma Reyersen – firstname.lastname@example.org
+Irma Reyersen | E: firstname.lastname@example.org